adamaviv/si485h-f18/policy.md

 ### Merge Request Bonus and Bug/Content Bounty Bonus

--   You can receive up to a 4% bonus on *your final grade* for submitting useful merge requests (sometimes called pull requests) for mistakes and errors found in the course notes.
+-   You can receive up to a 5% bonus on *your final grade* for submitting useful merge requests (sometimes called pull requests) to the course.
+The value of the merge requests are limmitted in terms of total bonus points awarded per catagory and the number of available points overall (limmited to 5% total bonus); however, exceptions may be made in exceptional circumstances due to exceptional contributions at the discretion of the instructor.

 -   Merge requests for typos in the unit notes are worth 0.05 points each, on your final grade.
-Your merge requests must be in the same style os the
+Your merge requests must be in the same style as the document.
+    You can only receive up to 1% points for typo corrections on your final grade.

--   Merge request for new or corrected content in the unit notes (due to errors or out-of-date) can be worth as much h 0.5 points, or more, depending on the quality of the corrections.
-The quality of the correction is at the discretion of the instructor.
+-   Merge request for new or corrected content in the unit notes (due to errors or out-of-date) can be worth as much as 0.5% points, or more, depending on the quality of the corrections.
+The quality of the correction is at the discretion of the instructor and must be more than just typo corrections.
+You can receive up to 1.5% points for error/out-of-date corrections.

--   Merge requests that include new content beyond the unit notes will also be accepted and can be worth as much as 1 point, depending on length and depth of the content, and should be placed in the `extra` folder in the course repository.
+-   Merge requests that include new content beyond the unit are also encouraged and can be worth as much as 1% points, depending on length and depth of the content, and should be placed in the `extra` folder in the course repository.
 The exact value is at the discretion of the instructor.
+You can receive up to 2% points for new content.

 -   Bonuses are also available for creating new labs and problems.
 These can earn up to a 1 point bonus, depending on the difficulty and creativity of the lab.
 These should be submitted to the instructor as a separate repository, and the intention should be disc cussed with the instructor prior to submission so that the lab can be deployed for other students to enjoy.
+You can receive up to 2% points for new, deployed labs.

 -   When providing new content, you must cite appropriate sources, and the writing should be your own.
 The honor code holds.